geraldandrews/Beverage-Company-Website/README.md

 ### Live Site: https://blfdbeverage.netlify.app/

 ## Description
-This is a fictional beverage company website I developed and designed using HTML,CSS,Javascript, and GIMP.
+I was inspired to create this website in memory of a beverage company I worked at for 13 years before it closed.
+I designed this website from scratch using HTML, CSS, Javascript, GIMP to create some of the images, and animations using AOS(Animate On Scroll library).